Ned Doig

 John Edward Doig (29 October 1866 – 7 November 1919) was a Scottish footballer, who played as a goalkeeper.
-He played the peak of his career for Sunderland, in a period of time in the club's history where they were dubbed the 'team of all talents'.
+He played the peak of his career for Sunderland, in a period of time in the club's history where they were dubbed the "team of all talents".
 He also played for Arbroath and Liverpool at club level, and was selected for Scotland five times.
 Noted for his exceptional performances in goal, he was also famously shy of his baldness, and always wore a cap with elastic.
 He set a 19th-century world record by not conceding any goals in 87 of his 290 top division appearances (30%).

 Club career

 Early career

-Born in Arbroath, Doig began his career as an outside right with local junior club St. Helena.
+Born in Letham, Doig began his career as an outside right with local junior club St. Helena.
 He moved to Arbroath F.C. in 1884 after a member of the crowd shouted "let Doig play!" prior to a reserve team kick off; Arbroath were without a goalkeeper and the young Ned Doig was in the audience.
 He spent two seasons in the reserves before breaking through to the first team in 1886 at the age of 19.

 Sunderland

 In November 1889 Doig was signed by Blackburn Rovers.
 After one game he had a disagreement with the Lancashire club and decided to return home.
 In 1890, he returned to England to play for Sunderland; however, because he had not been registered with the club for seven days, and therefore still effectively a Blackburn player, the Football League deemed him ineligible for his debut game.
 As Sunderland did play him, they were fined and deducted two points.
 Doig went on to be an ever-present in goal for the Wearsiders in the 14 seasons he spent at the club, winning four league championships in the process and making 457 appearances in major competitions.

 When the Sunderland fanzine/website A Love Supreme made a list of the club's greatest ever players, chosen from seasonal statistics, Doig came out as number one.
 In 2017 a small left-leaning supporters group, 'Ned Doig Ultras' was founded to commemorate his life.
+Doig was the first ever goalkeeper to keep a clean sheet at the current Celtic Park site.
+On 6 October 1892 (around two months after the ground had opened), Sunderland beat Celtic 3-0, the first time a clean sheet was kept.

 Late career

 Doig signed for recently relegated Liverpool for a fee of £150 in 1904.
 In his first season with the Merseysiders, he helped the club achieve immediate promotion back to the top division.
 However, the next season saw his place lost to future England star Sam Hardy.
 He played his last game in April 1908, at the age of 41 years and 165 days, which is still a Liverpool record.
 He finished his career with the amateur club St. Helens Recreationals in the Lancashire league, finally retiring in 1910.
 He died in Liverpool on 7 November 1919 at the age of 53, a victim of the Spanish Flu epidemic.